 Since 2004, the ATS Foundation has provided $11 million in grants to more than 183 junior investigators, launching the careers of a new generation of researchers.

 “Our investigators have attracted more than $143 million in subsequent grant funding, published hundreds of articles relevant to their ATS Foundation awards and have, in turn, become mentors,” says James F. Donohue, MD, chair of the ATS Foundation Board of Trustees.

 In 2015, the ATS Foundation will fund more than 20 awards, including unrestricted research awards in pulmonary, critical care, and sleep medicine; research partner awards; and awards for outstanding alumni from the Methods in Epidemiologic, Clinical and Operations Research Program.
-Applications for the 2015 Research Program are being accepted now, with letters of intent due by June 5, 2015.

 “Through the funds raised yesterday, we hope to continue to help protect struggling young investigators who represent the future of our profession,” Dr. Donohue says.

 “In its second decade, the ATS Foundation would like to build on the successes of the Research Program,” Dr. Donohue adds.
 “Through the 10th Anniversary Campaign, we propose to raise $3 million over the next three years, launching the careers of early-stage investigators dedicated to scientific discovery and better patient care.”

 Dr. Schwarz was presented with the 2015 Breathing for Life Award, the highest honor given by the ATS Foundation for philanthropy and mentoring of young investigators.